I made my first beef bone broth when I was pregnant with my first child and developed a temporary but visceral aversion to all things processed.

 - A scoop of fat - coconut oil, lard, or tallow for roasting.

-- Filtered water – Preferably not directly from your tap.
-Where to find the right water filter for every need and budget.
+- Filtered water – preferably not directly from your tap, go here to find the right water filter for every need and budget

 - 2-3 bay leafs (optional)